felixggj/multi-person-pose-detection/README.md

 ## Future Features Implementation

-- Add a GUI to the interface with a Flask
+- Add a GUI to the interface with Flask
 - Allow users to upload a video and receive the video with the keypoints and skeleton drawn.